When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 return f"{_BLOCK_SEP}<i>▎ {inner}</i>\n"

-The aspect I thought about most in designing the conversion engine was block splitting.
+The aspect of the conversion engine design I thought about most was block splitting.

 google-chat-bot-cardsv2-rich-text-formatting-block-split

-As a solution, I adopted a pattern of inserting a \x00 (NULL character) sentinel into the output of each block-level element in the renderer, then splitting on this sentinel at the end.
+As a solution, I adopted a pattern of inserting a \x00 (NULL character) sentinel at the output of each block-level element in the renderer, then splitting on this sentinel at the end.

 _BLOCK_SEP = "\x00" # Does not appear in actual content